brycewray/eleventy_solo/src/posts/2019/03/mark-it-down.md

 Before summer, 2015, if you'd asked me what Markdown was, I'd have said, "Cutting the price on a product, of course."
 And I wouldn't have been kidding, either.

-My first encounter with the Markdown I'll discuss herein was part of an interview process for a Web development job.
+My first encounter with the Markdown I'll discuss herein was part of an interview process for a web development job.
 The hiring manager sent me an email with the URL of a [GitHub](https://github.com) repository where I'd find several programming puzzles, accompanied by explanatory text files.
 I expected to find *readme.txt* and that sort of thing.

 Instead, there were .md files.